MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/buy-and-deploy-layout.md

 ---
-author: mapau
+author: ornellaalt
-description: Learn how to buy Dynamics 365 Remote Assist, add users to the subscription, and deploy the app to users in several different ways ms.author: mapau ms.date: 03/07/2019 ms.service: crm-online ms.topic: article
+description: Learn how to buy Dynamics 365 Layout, add users to the subscription, and deploy the app to users in several different ways ms.author: ornella ms.date: 03/01/2019 ms.service: crm-online ms.topic: article
-title: Buy and deploy Dynamics 365 Remote Assist ms.reviewer: v-brycho
+title: Buy and deploy Dynamics 365 Layout ms.reviewer: v-brycho
 ---

-# Buy and deploy Dynamics 365 Remote Assist
+# Buy and deploy Dynamics 365 Layout

-With Remote Assist you can bridge the gap between the real and digital worlds to complete crucial tasks faster, safer, and more efficiently, and create new ways to connect with customers and partners.
+With [!include[pn-layout](../includes/pn-layout.md)] you can bridge the gap between the real and digital worlds to complete crucial tasks faster, safer, and more efficiently, and to create new ways to connect with customers and partners.

-> [!NOTE]
-> If you're using the preview version of Remote Assist, you have until March 2019 to upgrade to the paid version.

-## Subscribe to Remote Assist
+## Subscribe to Layout

 > [!TIP]
-> Did you know you can try Remote Assist for free for up to 90 days?
-[Learn more about the free 90-day trial](try-remote-assist-free.md).
+> Did you know you can try Layout for free for up to 90 days?
+[Learn more about the free 90-day trial](try-layout-free.md).

-You can subscribe to [!include[pn-remote-assist](../includes/pn-remote-assist.md)] in any of the following ways:
+You can subscribe to [!include[pn-layout](../includes/pn-layout.md)] or [!include[pn-remote-assist](../includes/pn-remote-assist.md)] in any of the following ways:

 -   Contact a [!include[cc-microsoft](../includes/cc-microsoft.md)] representative by:
     - Calling us at 1-888-477-7989, or
-    - Requesting to be contacted at http://aka.ms/getRemoteassist.
+    - Requesting to be contacted at  http://aka.ms/getLayout.

 -   Through the [Microsoft 365 Admin Center](https://portal.office.com/AdminPortal/Home#/catalog).
 Step-by-step instructions for logging in to the [!include[pn-microsoft-365-admin-center](../includes/pn-microsoft-365-admin-center.md)] and subscribing are provided below.